On the symplectic geometry of branched hyperbolic surfaces in genus two: Introduction

 \subsection{A simple model for one-holed tori}

-As a by-product of our work on genus-2 surface group representations into $\psl$ with Euler number $\pm 1$, we introduce a polygonal model to visualize and measure Fenchel--Nielsen length and twist coordinates for hyperbolic one-holed tori (Section~\ref{sec:polygonal-model-one-holed-tori}).
-We believe that our construction provides a somewhat simpler perspective on twist coordinates as the typical definitions that can be found in the literature.
-We sketch it here and refer the reader to Section~\ref{sec:polygonal-model-one-holed-tori} for more details.
+As a by-product of our work on genus-$2$ surface group representations into \(\psl\) with Euler number \(\pm 1\), we describe a polygonal model for visualizing and measuring Fenchel--Nielsen length and twist coordinates on hyperbolic one-holed tori (Section~\ref{sec:polygonal-model-one-holed-tori}).
+While the underlying ideas of this model appear to be familiar to some experts and do not seem to come as a surprise, we were unable to find an explicit presentation of this viewpoint in the existing literature.
+We believe that this model offers a somewhat simpler perspective on twist coordinates than the standard definitions commonly used.
+We briefly sketch the construction here and refer the reader to Section~\ref{sec:polygonal-model-one-holed-tori} for a detailed account.